 Coping with Debt: Best Ways How to Deal with Debt Stress

-Debt stress can feel overwhelming and even crippling at times.
+Debt stress can feel overwhelming and even crippling at times, and it’s hard to know how to not let debt stress you out.
 Six out of ten adults say money is a “significant form of stress” for them.
 According to research:

 - 56% of Americans with debt said it has negatively impacted their lives